-These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how successfully a filter can pull out pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating indicates how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are thick and can reduce airflow.
 It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can handle one.

 Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
 This barrier attaches snugly against your HVAC unit.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters work longer too, commonly between three to six months.